 Whether you choose to run up and down the stairs at your local stadium or use a stair climber machine at the gym, hitting the stairs is a good way to get a workout.

-Climbing stairs is low impact so it's relatively easy on your feet, ankles, knees and hips -- ideal if you are overweight or have joint issues normally made worse by high-impact activities like running or jumping.
-Stair climbing affects your body in several ways.
+Climbing stairs is low impact so it's relatively easy on your feet, ankles, knees and hips — ideal if you are overweight or have joint issues normally made worse by high-impact activities like running or jumping.
+Stair climbing improves cardiovascular health and builds bone and muscles.

-Fitness is closely linked to cardiovascular health, so regular stair climbing workouts may reduce your chances of suffering coronary heart disease, strokes, heart attacks and high blood pressure.
+Fitness is closely linked to cardiovascular health, so regular stair climbing workouts can help reduce your chances of suffering coronary heart disease, strokes, heart attacks and high blood pressure.
 If you have a history of cardiovascular illness, consult your doctor before starting a new exercise routine.

-Stair climbing works all of your major lower-body muscles including glutes, hamstrings, quadriceps and calves.
+Stair climbing works all of your major lower-body muscles, including glutes, hamstrings, quadriceps and calves.
 Strengthened gluteal muscles have the added benefit of making your butt look toned and firm.

 Bulk Up Your Bones

 Stair climbing is a weight-bearing exercise and as such will strengthen your bones.
 Bone density tends to decline with age and can lead to osteoporosis, a condition characterized by weak bones prone to fracture.

 Control Your Weight